williamboman/nvim-lsp-installer/README.md

 install all servers are:

 -   For Unix systems: bash(1), git(1), curl(1) or wget(1), unzip(1), tar(1), gzip(1)
--   For Windows systems: powershell, git, tar, 7zip
+-   For Windows systems: powershell, git, tar, 7zip or winzip or peazip or archiver
 -   Node.js (LTS) & npm
 -   Python3 & pip3
 -   go